philou/built-in-quality-game/Rules.md

       master a new best practice.
 2. Discuss until you come to an agreement about what skill you want to invest in.
-3. When the improvement ticket reaches production, pause and read the best practice reference documentation aloud.
+3. When the improvement ticket reaches production, pause and read the reference sheet section aloud.

 /!\ Red (improvement) tickets:
 * get split as any feature
 * get through production without rolling the dice
-* If in doubt: check the rules, or ask an animator
 ```

-#### Rules Highlights
+#### Reminders and Notes

 ```
-* Red tickets still need to splited
+* Red tickets still need to split
 * Don't roll the dice for red tickets
+* Pause and read the reference sheet section aloud
-* If you read the end of the tracking sheet, start again from the left
+* If you reach the end of the tracking sheet, start again from the left
+* If in doubt: check the rules, or ask an animator
 ```

 ### Learning log